Killian documents controversy: CBS's response and widening media coverage

-In an appearance on CNN that day, Rather asserted "I know that this story is true.
+In an appearance on CNN that day, Rather asserted, "I know that this story is true.
 I believe that the witnesses and the documents are authentic.
-We wouldn't have gone to air if they would not have been."
+We wouldn't have gone to the air if they had not been."

 However, CBS's Josh Howard spoke at length by telephone with typewriter expert Peter Tytell and later told the panel that the discussion was "an 'unsettling event' that shook his belief in the authenticity of the documents".
 Producer Mapes dismissed Tytell's concerns.

 A former vice president of CBS News, Jonathan Klein, dismissed the allegations of bloggers, suggesting that the "checks and balances" of a professional news organization were superior to those of individuals sitting at their home computers "in their pajamas".

 CBS's defense, apology

 As media coverage widened and intensified, CBS at first attempted to produce additional evidence to support its claims.
 On September 11, a CBS News segment stated that document expert Phillip Bouffard thought the documents "could have been prepared on an IBM Selectric Composer typewriter, available at the time".
 The Selectric Composer was introduced in 1966 for use by typesetting professionals to generate camera-ready copy; according to IBM archives describing this specialized equipment, "To produce copy which can be reproduced with 'justified', or straight left-and right-hand margins, the operator types the copy once and the composer computes the number of spaces needed to justify the line.
 As the operator types the copy a second time, the spaces are added automatically."
 Bouffard's comments were also cited by the Boston Globe in an article entitled "Authenticity backed on Bush documents".
 However, the Globe soon printed a retraction regarding the title.
 CBS noted that although General Hodges was now stating he thought the documents were inauthentic, "we believed General Hodges the first time we spoke with him."
-CBS reiterated: "we believe the documents to be genuine."
+CBS reiterated: "we believe the documents to be genuine".

 By September 13, CBS's position had shifted slightly, as Rather acknowledged "some of these questions come from people who are not active political partisans", and stated that CBS "talked to handwriting and document analysts and other experts who strongly insist the documents could have been created in the '70s".
 The analysts and experts cited by Rather did not include the original four consulted by CBS.
-Rather instead presented the views of Bill Glennon and Richard Katz.
+Rather, instead presented the views of Bill Glennon and Richard Katz.
 Glennon, a former typewriter repairman with no specific credentials in typesetting beyond that job, was found by CBS after posting several defenses of the memos on blogs including Daily Kos and Kevin Drum's blog hosted at Washington Monthly.
 However, in the actual broadcast, neither interviewee asserted that the memos were genuine.

 As a result, some CBS critics began to accuse CBS of expert shopping.